CMS and Website Builders: What You Need to Know

 When first creating a website in WordPress, it will initially have the default theme installed.
 This theme allows users to develop a basic website with easy access to native features and functions.
 However, a WordPress site is almost entirely customizable, so you don’t have to use the default theme if you need a more complex site.

-New themes can be created using PHP and CSS stylesheets to reflect the aesthetics required of the website.
-If you don’t have the technical know-how to develop your own theme, templates can be downloaded online as zip files.
-Alternatively, you could consider hiring a specialist company with an outlined design process, such as Idea Maker, for fully customizable and responsive WordPress designs.
+New WordPress themes can be created using PHP and CSS stylesheets to reflect the aesthetics required of the website.
+If you don’t have the technical know-how to develop your own wordpress theme, templates can be downloaded online as zip files.
+Alternatively, you could consider hiring a specialist company with an outlined design process, such as Idea Maker, for fully customizable and responsive WordPress site designs.

 With WordPress’ open-source nature, you are not limited to the first-party curated plugin database.
 If you have the technical expertise, you can integrate plugins from third-party sources such as GitHub.
 After installation, it’s possible to build on pre-existing plugins to suit your website’s requirements.